krotik/ecal/README.md

 ```

 The interpreter can be run in debug mode which adds debug commands to the console.
 Run the ECAL program in debug mode with: `sh debug.sh` - this will also start a debug server which external development environments can connect to.
 There is a [VSCode integration](ecal-support/README.md) available which allows debugging via a graphical interface.

+It is possible to package your ECAL project into an executable that can be run without a separate ECAL interpreter.
+Run the `sh pack.sh` and see the script for details.

 ### Embedding ECAL